-Precision medicine marks a shift from the one-size-fits-all approach to healthcare to tailored treatments and interventions that cater to an individual's unique genetic makeup, lifestyle, and environment.
-While precision medicine has the potential to improve patient outcomes and reduce the risk of trial failures by targeting treatments to individuals with the highest likelihood of response, it relies on the participation of diverse and representative populations.
+Precision medicine marks a shift from the one-size-fits-all approach to healthcare to tailored treatments and interventions that account for an individual's unique genetic makeup, lifestyle, and environment.
+Precision medicine improves patient outcomes and reduces the risk of trial failures by targeting treatments to individuals with the highest likelihood of response.
+But its validity depends on the participation of diverse and representative populations in research.
 Diversity ensures that medical insights are applicable across a wide range of individuals, preventing biased results that may favor specific ethnic or demographic groups.

 The Diversity Gap: While Europeans make up only 16% of the global population, they represent approximately 80% of genetic research participants.